-T
+Deletionships/Dentrometries Doute out in a and call the notion

 Relationships/Partnerships Partnerships and collaboration

 [a priori] were described as invaluable for

 effective communication.

 Collaboration Participants gave examples of

 [a priori] where and how this was

 occurring within institutions

 (e.g., hospitals), across

 institutions (e.g., across EDs),

 and across sectors (e.g.,

 between PHUs and EDs).

 Compatibility of Processes of collaboration

 Guidance with Practice within institutions were charac-

 Realities terized as facilitating

 [a priori] understanding of public health

-guidance, and as supporting
+[" [] guidance, and as supporting

 decision-making (Khan, 2017).

+decision making (Rhan, 2017).

 Relationships/Partnerships Strong relationships enable

-[a priori] public health agencies to extend
+public health agencies to extend

+[a priori]

-the provision of information
+Commotibility of the provision of information

 Compatibility of ("baseline communication") to

 Guidance with Practice translate knowledge and

 Realities guidance into practice in a

 [a priori] particular ED setting (Khan,

 2017)

-,

 A related idea described by

 Relationships/Partnerships participants is the valuable role

 [a priori] of emergency preparedness and

-[u priorij planning activities in fostering
+planning activities in fostering

 relationships that can promote

 effective communication during

 EPHIs (Khan, 2017)

-EFTHS (Kildii, 2017)

-G

 Consider and respond to the

 Compatibility of target audience.
 The ED

 Guidance with Practice audience was recognized as

 Realities distinct, a microcosm and a

 [a priori] challenge for public health

 agencies to understand.

 Brokering an understanding of

 clinician and public health

 agency roles in an EPHI

 situation was deemed valuable

 by participants, considering the

 importance of the ED audience

 (Khan, 2017).

+(,,,,,

 In order for public health

 guidance to be taken up in

 practice, communication

-т l

-Compatibility of processes must be
+L Practice, communication 1

-Guidance with Practice conceptualized as more than the
+Compatibility of Guidance with Practice processes must be conceptualized as more than the

 Realities simple provision of information

 [a priori] between settings.
 In this way,

 our study describes strategies

 that may also relate to a rapid

 knowledge to action cycle

 (Khan, 2017).

-A major strength of the

-Planning and Policies/ network's acute infectious

-Protocols disease project is gaining the

-[a priori] involvement, trust, and interest

-from regional partners to create

-standard protocols and

-expectations for better

-coordinated incident response

-(Lis, 2018).
+Planning and Policies/ Protocols [a priori] A major strength of the network's acute infectious disease project is gaining the involvement, trust, and interest from regional partners to create standard protocols and expectations for better coordinated incident response (Lis, 2018).